 SRI offers certification for the following degree programs: Architecture, Education, Agriculture, and Medicine.
 The certified curricula are available through our partner organization's websites.
 The course material for Workers' Universities is structured around a two-year program.
-Please click on a specific program to view the associated material.
+Click on a specific program to view the associated material.

 The degree programs offered by a Workers' University should have a content-rich curriculum because students aren't going to discover the answers by themselves without guidance.
-A certified curriculum asks the right questions and provides students only what they need to know to answer those questions.
+A SRI-certified curriculum asks the right questions and gives students only what they need to know.

-An open campus on main street, or in the town center, creates a public draw that revitalizes the area.
+A campus located in the town center creates a public draw that revitalizes the area.
 The public can stop in to see what students and faculty are working on in the community.
-Large campuses can serve the region, whereas small college buildings can be scattered around to serve each town.
+Large campuses can serve the region, whereas individual college buildings can serve each individual town.

 Rules For Schools

 Strategies for improving school design and policy.
-Workers' Universities create good jobs in the community that children can aspire to.
+Workers' Universities create good jobs in the community that students can aspire to.

 Chapter 1: Successful Outcomes